clickfix-wiki/clickfix-wiki.github.io/README.md

 ## Disclaimer

-This website is for educational and awareness purposes only.
-The techniques documented here are used by malicious actors, and this information is provided to help identify and prevent such attacks.
+This website is for educational and legitimate system administration purposes only.
+The tools documented here are standard Windows system utilities that can be used for both legitimate and malicious purposes.
+This documentation is provided to help users understand proper usage and be aware of potential security implications.